Top Acronyms in Software Development

 8. JSON - JavaScript Object Notation

-JSON is a lightweight data-interchange format that's easy for humans to read and write, and easy for machines to parse and generate.
-It is primarily used to transmit data between a server and a web application as text.
+JSON is a lightweight data format used to transmit data between a server and a web application.

 9. REST - Representational State Transfer

-REST is an architectural style for designing networked applications.
-It relies on a stateless, client-server communication protocol—usually HTTP.
-RESTful APIs are commonly used in web services.
+REST is an architectural style for designing networked applications that rely on a stateless, client-server protocol.

 10. HTML - HyperText Markup Language